• Kids stand on a fence looking at the McIntyre Range of the Adirondack High Peaks.

 As a community foundation, our overarching goal is to ensure that charitable dollars entrusted to us are well stewarded and being put to work – year after year – for the betterment of Adirondack communities.
 We are dedicated to an investment philosophy that earns market-level returns and emphasizes superior long-term performance, which at times may cause our returns to experience short-term volatility.
 We look for ways to control volatility – ever mindful that we’re in this for the long-term to strengthen the Adirondack region.

 • We pool and invest our family of funds to help our supporters maximize the impact of their generosity.
-Through our investment policy, our Board of Trustees delegates investment management decisions to the Finance Committee, who works to execute a well-diversified asset allocation strategy with our investment managers at Vanguard Institutional Advisory Services.
+Through our investment policy, our Board of Trustees delegates investment management decisions to the Finance Committee, who works to execute a well-diversified asset allocation strategy with our investment managers at Mercer Investments.
 We strive to maximize return within an acceptable risk tolerance to generate grant dollars for today, while preserving resources to fund future needs in our communities.

-• Adirondack Foundation engages Vanguard Institutional Advisory Services to manage its investment portfolio.
-Our objective is to have 65% of our assets in index and index-like investments.
+• Adirondack Foundation has engaged Mercer Investments to advise us on our investment portfolio.
+Our objective is to have 65% of our assets in index and index-like investments in Vanguard funds.
+The rest of the assets are actively managed by them as well.
 The asset allocation is 70% equity and 30% fixed income.

 • Adirondack Foundation, along with its investment consultant and committee, continually reviews its asset allocation targets, select managers, and review performance.
 To see a list of our current Investment Committee members, please contact us directly.